Postgraduate, leading to a Master of Letters (MLitt)

 One year (12 months) full time

 - A good 2.1 undergraduate Honours degree in business, marketing or a related subject from the UK or the equivalent international qualification.
 Applications are also considered from applicants who have majored in another subject but have a business or marketing minor.
-Applicants with business experience are welcome, and work experience will be taken into account in the evaluation of applications.
+Applicants with business experience are welcome, and work experience may be taken into account in the evaluation of applications.

 - If you studied your first degree outside the UK, see the international entry requirements.